mawansui/mawansui.github.io/_pages/about.md

 Other Interests
 ===

 In my free time, I like to compose music, read books, and study.
-I am also an author of several blogs on chemoinformatics, where I post chemoinformatics-related content.
+I am an author of several blogs on chemoinformatics, where I post chemoinformatics-related content.

-First and foremost, I'd like to welcome you to the three sections of this site where I post various chemoinformatics-related notes.
-These seactions are [**Blog**](https://mawansui.github.io/blog), [**Quick Hacks**](https://mawansui.github.io/hacks), and [**Tutorials**](https://mawansui.github.io/tutorials).

-The **Blog** is where I post TL;DR-s of various chemoinformatics-related topics.
-The **Quick Hacks** section is a collection of recepies I find useful in my work.
-The **Tutorials** section is where I post step-by-step tutorials on popular chemoinformatics software, which I hope will be helpful for beginners in the field.

-I also manage the `@chemoinfo` Instagram account ([https://instagram.com/chemoinfo](https://instagram.com/chemoinfo)) and a Medium page unpretensiously called `chemoinformatics` ([https://medium.com/chemoinformatics](https://medium.com/chemoinformatics)).
-While these social media pages are currently under construction, I invite you to kindly visit them as well!
+Apart from this blog, I also manage the `@chemoinfo` Instagram account ([https://instagram.com/chemoinfo](https://instagram.com/chemoinfo)) and a Medium page unpretensiously called `chemoinformatics` ([https://medium.com/chemoinformatics](https://medium.com/chemoinformatics)).
+While these social media pages are currently under construction, I invite you to kindly visit them as well in a while to check what's new!